nv-edwli/llm-router/workbench/README.md

 ## License

-This NVIDIA NVIDIA AI BLUEPRINT is licensed under the [Apache License, Version 2.0.](../LICENSE) This project will download and install additional third-party open source software projects and containers.
+This NVIDIA AI BLUEPRINT is licensed under the [Apache License, Version 2.0.](../LICENSE) This project will download and install additional third-party open source software projects and containers.
 Review the license terms of these open source projects before use.